-[UAX31], Table 4, is intended mainly as control to make sure that all scripts in Unicode 6.3 are covered in this document.
-These are a mixed bag of ancient, recently obsolete, educational, and apparently declining scripts.
+[UAX31], Table 4, "Excluded Scripts" lists all scripts in Unicode 11.0 not recommended for identifies nor in limited use.
+These are a mixed bag of ancient, recently obsolete, educational, and apparently declining scripts, including any scripts with encoding models that would make them otherwise unsuitable.

 In agreement with suggested treatment of these scripts in the [Procedure], the Integration Panel confirms that none of these scripts should be eligible for IDN TLDs now or in the foreseeable future.
 It is arguable that, in response to substantial and sustained shifts in script use by the relevant communities, the status of one or the other of these scripts might at some later time need to be changed to Limited Use.
 Barring that eventuality, these scripts are permanently excluded from the root zone.